alpaker/per-window-point/README.markdown

 =============

 The buffer display routines in v24 are currently being rewritten in preparation for the release of v24.1.
-As they've been changing on a near-daily basis, I'm not going to try to keep up with them until the relevant code stabilizes (which is supposed to happen by August, 2011).
+I'm not going to try to keep up with these changes until the relevant code stabilizes.
 Until then, users who build v24 from source using a recent rev might see irregular behavior.